zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 * Check if the headset is working and if the audio output is set to the headset.
 * Test your device with the Agora Video Call demo (downloaded from [Agora.io](https://docs.agora.io/en/Voice/downloads)).
 * In Windows, if users cannot hear any voice from the speaker or headset:
-	* Right click on the speaker icon and select Sounds.
+	* Right-click on the speaker icon and select Sounds.
     ![](https://web-cdn.agora.io/docs-files/1543547283115)

 	* On the Playback tab, check whether the green bar of the speaker changes according to the volume.
 If not, the speaker is not working.
     ![](https://web-cdn.agora.io/docs-files/1539335709730)
 		If the green bar changes according to the volume, check if you can hear any audio output with another app.
 If yes, there is something wrong with your app.
 If the green bar does not appear regardless of the app, unplug and plug the headset, change the playback device, or stop and restart the playback device.

-	* If none of these methods work, check the recording device by clicking on the Recording tab and checking whether the green bar will change according to your voice volume.
+	* If none of these methods work, check the recording device by clicking on the Recording tab and checking whether the green bar changes according to your voice volume.
 Ensure that you select the correct device when multiple devices are available.
     ![](https://web-cdn.agora.io/docs-files/1539335720712)

 **Step 2: Contact Agora Customer Support**